Skip to content

 The role of potassium in the body

 Potassium is a mineral, which means that it is essential for humans.
-99% of potassium in the body can be found inside cells.
 The majority of potassium is in muscle cells, but about 20 per cent is located in red blood cells and in bone and liver cells.

 Together with sodium, potassium transports water, sugar and waste through cell walls.
 In addition, they affect blood pressure and the body’s fluid balance.
-These functions depend on the balance between sodium and potassium.
+These functions depend on the balance between them both.

 Swedes consume more sodium than recommended intake as table salt.
-Excessive salt intake increases blood pressure and causes swelling and the recommendation is to reduce the intake of salt through nutrition.
+Excessive salt intake increases blood pressure and causes swelling.
+The recommendation is to reduce the intake of salt through nutrition.
 However, the role of potassium is often forgotten in this process.
 An imbalance between sodium and potassium is usually the cause of symptoms.

 The kidneys regulate the excretion of potassium in urine.
-A small amount of potassium is also eliminated through stool.
+A small amount of the mineral is also eliminated through stool.

 Which foods are good sources of potassium?

-The body regulates the level of potassium in blood
+The body regulates the level of potassium in the blood

 The body does not produce potassium, so it must be obtained through food.

-The amount of potassium obtained from food does not affect the amount of potassium in blood as the body regulates this level.
-Healthy kidneys effectively regulate the excretion of potassium so that, during low potassium intake, the kidneys deposit potassium in the body and, during higher intake, potassium is excreted in the urine.
+The amount of potassium obtained from food does not affect the amount of the mineral in blood as the body regulates this level.
+Healthy kidneys effectively regulate the excretion so that, during low intake, the kidneys deposit potassium in the body and, during higher intake, it is excreted in the urine.

 However, the blood potassium level must remain within certain limits in order for the body to function normally.

-Excessively high or low potassium levels may be a sign of an illness.
-An excessively high or low blood potassium level is usually caused by a kidney problem or by certain medications.
-Potassium deficiency can also be a result of excessive sweating, vomiting, diarrhoea or an eating disorder.
-Heavy use of laxatives or diuretics can also cause potassium deficiency.
-On the other hand, certain diuretics may also cause high potassium levels.
+Excessively high or low levels may be a sign of an illness.
+An excessively high or low blood level is usually caused by a kidney problem or by certain medications.
+Deficiency can also be a result of excessive sweating, vomiting, diarrhoea or an eating disorder.
+Heavy use of laxatives or diuretics can also cause deficiency.
+On the other hand, certain diuretics may also cause high levels.

 Heavy physical activity causes profuse sweating.
 The body excretes water and minerals with sweat.
 Sweating is affected by diet, body composition, genes and adapting to the climate during exercise.
 Therefore, there can be large individual differences between people.

 In general, the heavier the physical activity, the more potassium is removed from the body.
-The role of potassium is to feed the muscles while they contract continuously during exercise.
-The body excretes potassium through urine and sweat throughout the physical effort.
+The role of the mineral is to feed the muscles while they contract continuously during exercise.
+The body excretes it through urine and sweat throughout the physical effort.
 Therefore, there is not enough potassium to regulate blood pressure and transfer nerve impulses.

 Low potassium symptoms